RunestoneInteractive/thinkcspy/_sources/Studios/bubble-sort.rst

 Your job is to turn that pseudocode into real code!

-Write a function that will return the number of digits in an integer.

 .. activecode:: bubble_sort_studio

     # Sorts a list using bubble sort.